-Internal Audit
+Internal audit

-ASX Recommendation 7.3 - A listed entity should disclose:
+A listed entity should disclose:

-- a) if it has an internal audit function, how the function is structured and what role it performs; or - b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.
+- c. if it has an internal audit function, how the function is structured and what role it performs; or - d. if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.